QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-Figure {numref}`fr_fig3` shows that in 1788  on the eve of the French Revolution government expenditures exceeded   tax revenues.
+{numref}`fr_fig3` shows that in 1788  on the eve of the French Revolution government expenditures exceeded   tax revenues.

 Especially during and after France's expenditures to help the Americans in their War of Independence from Great Britain,   growing government debt service (i.e., interest payments)
 contributed to this situation.

 This was partly a consequence of the unfolding of the debt dynamics that underlies the Unpleasant Arithmetic discussed in this quantecon lecture  {doc}`unpleasant`.

 {cite}`sargent_velde1995` describe how the Ancient Regime that until 1788 had  governed France  had stable institutional features that made it difficult for the government to balance its budget.